The following are examples of the types of support that Global Operations has provided:

 - Navigating University policy in order to contract and pay student volunteers, contractors, and employees who travel to assist with an overseas research project

-Feedback from Faculty and Staff
+Feedback from Faculty and Staff Users

 The Global Operations team has intervened at crucial moments to assist me successfully navigate University bureaucracy that was hindering the progress of a large international project I direct.
 Their intervention has been crucial to the success of our project.
 The management of large multi-country projects is new for some offices and they may impose unnecessary constraints on project managers, such as myself.
 Global Operations has helped us navigate through these hurdles.